fleschutz/bulletproof-backups/README.md

 Bulletproof Backups
 ===================
-**The risk of DATA LOSS threatens our valuable digital data EVERYWHERE - no smartphone, tablet, PC, or data center is 100% reliable!
-Luckily, it can be prevented by data backups performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.**
+**The risk of DATA LOSS threatens our valuable digital data EVERYWHERE - no smartphone, tablet, PC, or data center is 100% safe!
+Luckily, this can easily be prevented by data backups performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.**

 📋 Planning & Preparation
 --------------------------
 - [x] **Read** the [FAQ](docs/FAQ.md) to plan your backup strategy, recommended is the [3-2-1 rule](docs/3-2-1_rule.md).
 - [x] **Fetch** [hard drives](https://www.amazon.com/s?k=harddisk) with enough capacity (use different vendors/models/types and maybe rugged ones).
 - [x] **Check** the hard drives for errors and use error-free ones only.
-- [x] **Label** the hard drives with unique names, e.g. "Backup #1 (4TB)".
+- [x] **Label** the hard drives with unique names, e.g. "Video backup #1 (4TB)".
 - [x] **Connect** the hard drives to the PC and rename them accordingly.
 - [x] **Download** this [repository (5.8MB)](https://github.com/fleschutz/bulletproof-backups/archive/refs/tags/v1.0.zip), unzip it, and copy it as 📁*bulletproof-backups* folder onto each hard drive.
 - [x] **Set up a reminder** in your digital calendar to perform the backup every day/week/month/etc.